James4Ever0/notes/motion verctor estimation, motion vector export, ffmpeg advanced usage.md

 ---
-title: 'motion verctor estimation, motion vector export'
+title: 'motion verctor estimation, motion vector export, ffmpeg advanced usage'
 created: '2022-09-11T15:44:52.749Z'
-modified: '2022-09-11T15:46:59.648Z'
+modified: '2022-09-11T17:17:24.106Z'
 ---

-# motion verctor estimation, motion vector export
+# motion verctor estimation, motion vector export, ffmpeg advanced usage

 ffmpeg can produce motion vector estimation but it is not exportable, only for internal use.